Update: Pressure pipe rupture at Sebaldeburen repaired

 Sewage pumping stations shut down

 Last night and overnight, several sewage pumping stations in the area were shut down.
-These are pumping stations belonging to the Noorderzijlvest Water Authority, Wetterskip Fryslan, and the Municipality of Westerkwartier.
-The reason for shutting down the pumping stations is to prevent the wastewater from mixing further with the surface water.
-To protect water quality, several waterways are being dammed so that the wastewater does not spread further.
-After repairing the pressure pipe, an investigation will be conducted to determine whether the water system can be flushed.
+These are pumping stations the Noorderzijlvest Water Authority, Wetterskip Fryslan, and the Municipality of Westerkwartier.
+The reason for shutting down the pumping stations to prevent the wastewater from mixing further with the surface water.
+To protect water quality, several watercourses are being watercourses so that the wastewater does not spread further.
+After repairing the pressure pipe, it will be investigated whether the water system can be flushed through.

 Sebaldeburen polder pumping station in operation to prevent flooding